liammcluckie/Discover-Aotearoa/README.md

 attention away from the other important aspects on the page.
 Due to it's popularity this is a font that many users will be familiar with evoking a feeling of comfort and trust as well as being aesthetically pleasing.

+#### Logo *(if one is used)*

+#### Imagery

+- The type of imagery used within this website will be of great importance as this is what will be used to initially convince first time users that planning a trip to New Zealand is the right decision.
+This will be done by using dramatic and eye catching landscape imagery that really displays the beauty of the country.
+Firstly, this will be achieved by a full screen hero image displayed on the landing page that not only conveys what the website is about but will also make the user want to see more.

+- Images will also be used to convey information and work alongside text content, this will be especially important when displaying what attractions, destinations and restaurants are available or recommended.
+These images will be more of a documentary style telling a story of what the user could experience should they visit these places.

+- There will also be the use of font icons throughout the website imported from [Font Awesome.](https://fontawesome.com/) These will be used in a way to further enhance certain sections on the website such as flights, accommodation, travelling and planning.
+By using these icons in a way that isn't excessive it will add a professional and clean aesthetic feel to the website.